timcharper/homebridge-vivint/README.md

 Then, add the following configuration to the `platforms` array in your Homebridge `config.json`.

-If needed, you can manually generate a refresh token by running vivint_mfa_cli.js in the command line.
+If needed, you can manually generate a refresh token by running `npm run mfa` in the command line.

 ```